deeshlby/AAI_540_Optimizing_Hospital_Operations_by_Accurately_Predicting_the_Length_of_Patient_Stays/README.md

 The problem being solved is a supervised machine learning problem, specifically a classification task.
 The "Stay" column in the dataset has been label-encoded, meaning the goal is to classify patients into different stay duration categories.
 The machine learning model will use historical data to learn patterns and predict outcomes based on input features, helping healthcare administrators better manage hospital operations.

-Technical Background
+Technical Background:
 To evaluate the model, a combination of accuracy and performance metrics like precision, recall, and F1-score will be used.
 These metrics will help determine how well the model can predict patient stays and guide improvements in hospital resource allocation.
 The business use case is to help hospitals streamline operations, reduce bottlenecks, and improve the overall patient care experience.

 The data for this project comes from a CSV file containing relevant patient and hospital stay information.
 It includes both categorical and numerical features.
 Key steps for data preparation include handling missing values in columns like "Bed Grade" and "City_Code_Patient" using mode imputation.
 Additionally, categorical columns such as "Stay" have been encoded using Label Encoding to make them suitable for machine learning models.
 Data exploration will involve checking for outliers, distribution of features, and relationships between variables.

 Main features likely to impact the prediction include patient demographics, hospital infrastructure (e.g., bed grade), and the patient's prior medical history.
 The model selected is LightGBM, a gradient boosting framework that offers fast training and strong performance for classification tasks, especially on structured datasets.

-Goals vs Non-Goals
+Goals vs Non-Goals:
 Goals:

 Develop a machine learning model that can accurately predict patient length of stay based on historical data.